anketmarket/tend-legal/privacy.md

 Tend is not directed to children under 13 and does not knowingly collect data from them.

 ## Your rights (GDPR, KVKK, and similar)
 Because personal data is stored only on your device and we maintain no user accounts, you can exercise your rights — including access and erasure — by deleting the app.
-For subscription data held by Apple, Google, or RevenueCat, contact us at **[CONTACT EMAIL]** and we will help where we can.
+For subscription data held by Apple, Google, or RevenueCat, contact us at **doga.maltepe@gmail.com** and we will help where we can.

 ## Data processors
 - **Apple Inc. / Google LLC** — app distribution and payment processing